Battle of the Duisburg Convoy: Duisburg (BETA) convoy

 The convoy consisted of two German vessels, SS Duisburg 7,889 gross register tonnage (GRT) and SS San Marco (3,113 GRT) and the Italian MV Maria (6,339 GRT), SS Sagitta (5,153 GRT) and MV Rina Corrado (5,180 GRT), carrying 389 vehicles, 34473 LT of munitions, fuel in barrels and troops for the Italian and German forces in Libya.
 The tankers Conte di Misurata (7,599 GRT) and Minatitlan (5,014 GRT) carried 17281 LT of fuel.
 A powerful escort was arranged for the convoy operation to counter Force K, the British flotilla recently based at Malta.
 The convoy was routed to the east of Malta, since the airfields in Libya were under Axis occupation, rather than the usual west and along the Tunisian coast.
 The convoy speed was 9 kn and the distant escort had to sail a zig-zag course at 16 kn.
 Brivonesi and Supermarina were under the impression that the British ships would not be able to attack because they overlooked the fact that British ships were equipped with radar and prepared only for night attacks by aircraft.

 Force K

 Force K (Captain William Agnew) consisted of the light cruisers and with six 6-inch guns in twin turrets each and two treble 21-inch torpedo tubes.
 The destroyers and from Force H, with four twin 4-inch guns each and two quadruple 21-inch torpedo tubes, joined Force K at Malta.
 Intended to fight at night, all of the ships were equipped with radar and the cruisers had new searchlights with better performance.

 7–8 November

-The Duisburg (BETA) Convoy, the 51st German–Italian sailing since 8 February departed from Naples on 7 November and Force K sailed the next day, forewarned by the British success in decyphering Italian signals concerning Axis shipping movements in the Mediterranean.
-Alerted by decrypts Axis of Enigma machine messages, a Maryland reconnaissance bomber of 69 Squadron found the Duisberg Convoy during the afternoon of 8 November.
+The Duisburg (BETA) Convoy, the 51st German–Italian sailing since 8 February, departed from Naples on 7 November and Force K sailed the next day, forewarned by the British success in decyphering Italian signals concerning Axis shipping movements in the Mediterranean.
+Alerted by decrypts of Axis Enigma machine messages, a Maryland reconnaissance bomber of 69 Squadron found the Duisberg Convoy during the afternoon of 8 November.